Armadilly Fun & Links

 The Nine-banded Armadillo is a cat-sized, armored, insect-eating mammal.
 Similar in form to an anteater, the bony, scaled shell of the armadillo protects it from attacks by predators.
 Unfortunately, armadillos often fall victim to automobiles and are frequently found dead on roadsides.

-Armadilly Links
+Armadilly Links:

-information, photos, facts, pictures, and
+Armadillo information, photos, facts, pictures, &stuffed plush merchandise.

-facts; biology and life history for all
+Photos and facts; biology and life history for all 20 species

-Nine Banded Armadillo The
+Nine Banded Armadillo

-Mammals of Texas - Online Edition.
+The Mammals of Texas - Online Edition.
+From Texas Parks and Wildlife.